-5.0.2 Chapter 3: Almost complete revivals
+5.2 Almost complete revivals

-In chapter 3, we have introduced a phenomenon of almost complete revivals.
+In Chapter 3, we have introduced a phenomenon of almost complete revivals.
 We provided a prescription on how to build an out-of-equilibrium state such that at a predetermined moment of time some selected local spin will undergo an almost complete revival to its full polarization.
 We also have generalized this method to the case when collapse and revival sites do not coincide.

 We suggested several possible applications for this phenomenon.
 Namely, benchmarking of quantum simulators, entanglement-assisted sensing, and delayed disclosure of a secret.
+As we have demonstrated, such revivals can be obtained in systems of 5-25 spins.
 These suggestions rightly raise the question of the experimental possibility of constructing almost complete reviving states, for example, by using existing quantum computers.
-As we have demonstrated, such revivals can be obtained in systems of a relatively small number of qubits (5-25).
-On the other hand, almost complete reviving states are highly entangled many-body states, and preparing them on the existing quantum hardware can be pretty challenging.
+In further research we must answer the following crucial question: how can one practically implement almost complete revivals with existing quantum hardware?